Strapontin/PeriodicElementsCollection/README.md

 When a player has 1 or more copy of ALL elements (both matter and antimatter), they can call the function `bigBang` to win the game.

 They will lose ALL their elements, get a share of the pool depending of packs they bought (**TODO** SPECIFY), their fusing level goes back to lvl 1, burned tokens count goes back to 0 and they earn a 1 point increase in future burning to decrease chances of minting a burned token (see burning mechanics).
 The price of DMT increase by 0.01 ether for all users but the current caller of `bigBang`.
+The amount of DMT they hold stays unchanged.

 ## Pool, shares, and passive earning